CTSRD-CHERI/cheribuild/README.md

   --disk-image-minimal/extra-files DIR
-                        A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files-minimal') --disk-image-minimal/hostname HOSTNAME
+                        A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files-minimal') --disk-image-minimal/path IMGPATH
-                        The hostname to use for the QEMU image (default: 'cheribsd-minimal-<ARCHITECTURE>') --disk-image-minimal/path IMGPATH
                         The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheribsd- minimal-<TARGET>-disk.img depending on architecture')